 Have I convinced you yet?

-Ok then, let’s dive into some of my favorite make-ahead Thanksgiving recipes, and how you can easily make them ALL ahead of time!
+Ok then, let’s dive into some of my favorite make-ahead Thanksgiving recipes, and how you can simplify your holiday entertaining this year!

 How to Make Your Turkey Ahead